fieldtrip/website/reference/ft_preproc_slidingrange.md

  Optional key-value pair arguments are:
    'normalize', whether to normalize the range of the data with the square
                 root of the window size

+ If the data contains NaNs, these are ignored for the computation, but retained in the output.

+ See also PREPROC
 ```